Uniswap/docs/docs/sdk/v3/guides/liquidity/04-swap-and-add-liquidity.md

 ```js reference title="Constructing the position object" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/a34ecd48c95c075bfbc443af4b4150b481e87b8b/v3-sdk/swap-and-add-liquidity/src/example/Example.tsx#L81-L87
 ```
 The return type of the function call is [SwapToRatioResponse](https://github.com/Uniswap/smart-order-router/blob/97c1bb7cb64b22ebf3509acda8de60c0445cf250/src/routers/router.ts#L121).
-If a route was found successfully, this object will have two fields: the status will be set to success and the result will contain the `SwapToRatioRoute` object.
+If a route was found successfully, this object will have two fields: the status (success) and the `SwapToRatioRoute` object.
 We check to make sure that both of those conditions hold true before we construct and submit the transaction:

 ```js reference title="Checking that a route was found" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/a34ecd48c95c075bfbc443af4b4150b481e87b8b/v3-sdk/swap-and-add-liquidity/src/example/Example.tsx#L89-L94
 ```

+In case a route was not found, we return from the function a `Failed` state for the transaction.

 ### Constructing and executing the transaction to swap-and-add liquidity

 After making sure that a route was successfully found, we can now construct and send the transaction.
-The response result, that is of type`SwapToRatioRoute`, has the properties we need to construct our transaction object:
+The response (`SwapToRatioRoute`) will have the properties we need to construct our transaction object:

 ```js reference title="Constructing and sending the transaction" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/a34ecd48c95c075bfbc443af4b4150b481e87b8b/v3-sdk/swap-and-add-liquidity/src/example/Example.tsx#L96-L104
 ```

-If the transaction was successful, the effect of it is to swap-and-add the the amount of each token that we supplied.
+If the transaction was successful, our swap-and-add will be completed!
+We should see our input token balances decrease and our position balance should be increased accordingly.